gbif/ipt/dataHostingCentres.md

   - They know about biodiversity data standards in general
   - They know how to publish data papers

-If you believe your DHC meets these standards, please email <helpdesk@gbif.org> to request to be added to this page.
+If you believe your DHC meets these standards, and would like to offer your services to publishers in your country, please email <helpdesk@gbif.org>.

 ## Data Hosting Centres by Country